Additional

 Durable evidenceWorkspace artifacts plus indexed SQLite summaries

-Output shapeWinner, rejected paths, backlog, dispatch record
+Output shapeWinner, rejected paths, backlog, suggestion, feedback memory

 Coordination modelGlobal brain with namespaced target histories